simssj/routeros-scripts/doc/check-certificates.md

 Configuration
 -------------

-The expiry notifications just require notification settings for e-mail, matrix and/or telegram.
+The expiry notifications just require notification settings for e-mail and telegram.

 For automatic download and renewal of certificates you need configuration in `global-config-overlay`, these are the parameters: